richardkorneisel/intro-to-python/readme.md

     print("If you value your head, you should not get on this ride.")
 ```

+> Write the above code in a `roller_coaster.py` file and run it from the
+> command line.

 ## We Do: Python Bouncer

 Back during our first few lessons on JavaScript, you used conditionals and
 variables to create a Bouncer.
-You can make a python file for this in your
+You can make a Python file for this in your
 sandbox.
 Walk me through how to do the same, but now with Python!

 Here's the recap of the bouncer rules: